fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 The solution is quite advanced despite its compact appearance.
 The _noteObjects_ variable is assigned to an array of Mongoose objects that are created with the _Note_ constructor for each of the notes in the _helper.initialNotes_ array.
 The next line of code creates a new array that <i>consists of promises</i>, that are created by calling the _save_ method of each item in the _noteObjects_ array.
 In other words, it is an array of promises for saving each of the items to the database.

 The [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method can be used for transforming an array of promises into a single promise, that will be <i>fulfilled</i> once every promise in the array passed to it as a parameter is resolved.
-The last line of code <em>await Promise.all(promiseArray)</em> waits that every promise for saving a note is finished, meaning that the database has been initialized.
+The last line of code <em>await Promise.all(promiseArray)</em> waits until every promise for saving a note is finished, meaning that the database has been initialized.

 > The returned values of each promise in the array can still be accessed when using the Promise.all method.
 If we wait for the promises to be resolved with the _await_ syntax <em>const results = await Promise.all(promiseArray)</em>, the operation will return an array that contains the resolved values for each promise in the _promiseArray_, and they appear in the same order as the promises in the array.